 Height and Weight: 4’10” and 65 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Bradley’s hair was dyed black when he disappeared in 1995, his left ear is pierced and his nickname is “Brad”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Bradley’s hair was dyed black when he disappeared in 1995, his left ear is pierced and his nickname is “Brad”

 Clothing/Jewelry Description: A black collared shirt, a white t-shirt, black jeans, green paisley patterned boxer shorts, a pair of black sneakers with red laces, Bradley was last known to be wearing an Armitron watch at the time he disappeared

 NCMEC Number: 812998